Jump to

 6. Conclusion

-A non-exempt employee is covered by these terms and is therefore entitled to minimum wage and overtime, while an exempt employee isn’t.
+2. A non-exempt employee is covered by the FLSA and is entitled to both minimum wage and overtime pay.

 • Farmers